jamesrwilliams/personal-site/src/posts/2021/building-a-gatsby-app-with-firebase-and-sanity.md

 ["Trade-offs of querying for all fields in the context object of gatsby-node.js"](https://www.gatsbyjs.com/docs/creating-and-modifying-pages/#trade-offs-of-querying-for-all-fields-in-the-context-object-of-gatsby-nodejs)

 ### Firebase Cloud Functions access Sanity

-> To use Firebase Cloud Functions you need to be on the paid [Blaze Plan](https://firebase.google.com/pricing)

 Back to our original project, we're using Firestore to manage our player data and keeping our content and game configuration in Sanity.
 The next part of the puzzle is to create a back-end service to validate answers and issue players points and badges.